 The DNA-V for Young People team can be contacted at email@example.com

 Oakland, CA 94609 USA

-SUBSTANCE ABUSE COUNSELORS: This course has been approved by Praxis Continuing Education and Training, Inc, as a NAADAC Approved Education Provider, for 16 CE hours.
-NAADAC Provider #165310, Praxis Continuing Education and Training, Inc, is responsible for all aspects of its programming.
+Drug and Alcohol Counselors: This course has been approved by Praxis Continuing Education and Training, Inc. as a NAADAC Approved Education Provider, for 16 CE hours.
+NAADAC Provider #165310, Praxis Continuing Education and Training, Inc. is responsible for all aspects of its programming.